CornerProjectAles/cpa-site/content/home.md

   with a small menu of **snacks** and **sandwiches.** Use our [Online Ordering Form](https://cornerprojectales.square.site/) to place your food order for take out or curbside pickup.
-menutitle: Our To-Go menu, available for take-out or curbside pickup only!
+menutitle: "Our To-Go menu, available for take-out or curbside pickup only! "
 story: >-
   The idea for Corner Project started many years ago when Tom and Chris were in their late teens.
 The two brothers envisioned opening a local establishment